utah-cs3550-fa24/assignments/hw3.md

 - The "Student" column has the submission's author's name
 - The "Submission" link should point to the submission's `file.url` field.
 This link won't work, however, until Homework 5.
-- The input field should have a name of `grade-X` where `X` is the submission's ID and have a value which is the submission's `score`.
+- The input field should have value which is the submission's `score`.

 The rows should be sorted by `author`'s `username`.
-The "All grades out of" text at the top should show the assignment's `points` field and the "Back to assignment" link should go back to the `index` page for the same assignment.
+The "All grades out of" text at the top should show the assignment's `points` field and the "Back to assignment" link should go back to the `assignment` page for the same assignment.

-In each template, navigation banner is the same.
+In each template, the navigation banner is the same.
 Create a new file called `header.html` containing just this navigation banner.
 For the tab title use the `title` template parameter.
 In each template, replace the navigation banner with an `include` of `header.html`,